Futrell/website/content/authors/group/_index.md

 user_groups: []
 ---

-We are a collocation of collaborators working with <a href="http://ryancotterell.github.io">Ryan Cotterell</a>, Assistant Professor at ETH Zürich, doing research on a diverse range of topics in computational linguistics, natural language processing and machine learning.
+We are a collocation of collaborators working on a diverse range of topics in computational linguistics, natural language processing and machine learning.

-Lab Motto: We put the fun the funicular!
+**Lab Motto**: We put the fun in funicular!
 (Photo coming soon.)